Zunaeed-Imran/Basic_Problem_solve/README.md

 25. Perfect number or not

-- Not Done
-- Perfect number is sum of it's Divisors (and remainder will be '0')
+- Perfect number is sum of it's Divisors (and remainder will be '0') is equal to the number itself.
 - Example's,  6 = 3 + 2 + 1, and 28 = 14 + 7 + 4 + 2 + 1.

 26. Friendly pair or not (amicable or not)